ptav/django-inlineedit/README.md

 ### Creating a Bespoke Adaptor

+[TBC]

 ### Dependencies:

 Required jquery 3.3.1 or higher installed.

 Django-inlineedit can also work with django-reversions, django-ckeditor and markdown if these are installed.
-No configuration is required to enable these libraries as jdnafo-inlineedit will test for their existance.
+No configuration is required to enable these libraries as django-inlineedit will test for their existance.